MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sofs-bare-metal.md

 **Prerequisite** | **Details**
 --- | ---
-**Deployment requirements** | You must have a PXE server configured with Windows Deployment Services.<br/><br/> If you have an existing PXE server in your environment configured with Windows Deployment Services, you can add that server to VMM.
+**Deployment requirements** | You must have a PXE server configured with Windows Deployment Services.<br/><br/> If you've an existing PXE server in your environment configured with Windows Deployment Services, you can add that server to VMM.
 Then you can use it for provisioning in VMM (and VMM will recognize only the resulting servers).
-All other requests will continue to be handled by the PXE server according to how it is configured.<br/><br/> If you don't have an existing PXE server, you can deploy the Windows Deployment Services role on a server running a supported operating system (Windows Server 2012 R2 or later).
+All other requests will continue to be handled by the PXE server according to how it's configured.<br/><br/> If you don't have an existing PXE server, you can deploy the Windows Deployment Services role on a server running a supported operating system (Windows Server 2012 R2 or later).
 **Location** | The PXE server must be in the same subnet as the physical computers that you want to provision.
 **Windows Deployment Services installation** | When you install Windows Deployment Services, you should install both the Deployment server and Transport server options.
 You don't need to add images.<br/><br/> During host deployment, VMM uses a virtual hard disk that you've created and stored in the library.<br/><br/> You don't need to configure settings on the PXE response tab.
 VMM provides its own PXE provider.
 **Permissions** | When you add a PXE server, you must specify account credentials for an account that has local administrator permissions on the PXE server.
 You can enter a user name and password or specify a Run As account.
 You can create the RunAs account before you begin or during deployment.